storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/sc-example.md

   LICENSING_MODULE.registerDerivativeWithLicenseTokens({
     childIpId: childIpId,
     licenseTokenIds: licenseTokenIds,
-    royaltyContext: "" // empty for PIL
+    royaltyContext: "", // empty for PIL
+    maxRts: 0
   });

   // transfer the NFT to the receiver so it owns the child IPA